 Trying to watch the Olympics Equestrian Eventing of the past three days, I’ve performed in my own Eventing competition.
 It includes the Stair Dash, Pet Hurdles and Speed Remote Handling.

-We have one in the living room, with its fancy box for transmitting the signal to the tv.
+We have a big television in the living room, with its fancy HD box.
 Upstairs is a smaller tv with a “standard” box.
 The upstairs one has worked fine, but the living room one?
 Sometimes it’s fine but it often cuts out or there’s no signal at all when you turn it on.
 We were told weather affects satellite reception so at first thought there must be a storm somewhere.
 No problem, see how it goes, there’s other things to do anyway.
 But when it didn’t work more often than it did, I called the company.
 “It’s the box,” the lady said after taking me through diagnostic unplugging and resetting, “we’ll send out another one – 3 to 5 days.”

 But last Friday was the opening ceremony for the Olympics.
 No life in the big screen box at all.
 So I watched upstairs.
 It was impressive but I knew how much more so it would be if I could only watch it downstairs on high def big tv.
 Dogs’ dinner was late because the commercial breaks weren’t long enough to run downstairs and feed them.
 Midway through Paul McCartney’s Hey Jude, a cat fight downstairs couldn’t be ignored, so I missed the end of the show.